RamaAljada/ros2-differential-drive/README.md

 The project focuses on robot modeling, simulation, motion control, sensor integration, SLAM-based mapping, and autonomous navigation using the Nav2 stack.

 ## 🎯 Project Objectives
-- Create a robot model using URDF/SDF
+- Create a robot model using URDF
 - Simulate the robot in Gazebo environments
 - Implement basic movement control using `cmd_vel`
 - Design and modify custom Gazebo worlds
-- Integrate sensors (e.g., LIDAR, camera)
+- Integrate sensors LIDAR
 - Generate a map using SLAM
 - Implement autonomous navigation from Point A to Point B using Nav2